edxhayter/dbt-data-drills/README.md

-# Welcome to reFactor Friday!
+# Welcome to dbt Data Drills!

 This repository hosts the starter templates for each challenge as they are released.
 I will also be submitting my solutions under a separate branch called `solution`.